RiiConnect24/Wii-Guide/_pages/en_US/nintendont.md

 We recommend you copy games over with [GameCube Backup Manager](https://github.com/AxionDrak/GameCube-Backup-Manager/releases) if you use Windows.

 To play games, we recommend using an external hard drive for your Wii.
-Flash drives should be usable too, however, Nintendont sometimes doesn't behave well with flash drives.
-SD Cards should be fine, but they may be slow.
+Flash drives should be usable too, however, flash drives are known to be problematic with Nintendont.
+SD cards are fine, but they will be slow.
 {: .notice--info}

 Make sure your USB drive is formatted as FAT32.
 Do not format it as other types such as exFAT, extFS, WBFS or NTFS.